 PERFORMING ARTS: Students are provided the opportunity to explore and showcase their God-given gifts and talents in the areas of music performance, movement, drama, and worship.
 They are taught fundamental concepts of reading music, music theory, and acting and speaking skills to help them cultivate an appreciation for the arts.

 SPANISH: Students receive instruction in practical and developmentally appropriate Spanish and practice through interactive stations.
 They memorize Bible verses, continue learning how to pray in Spanish, and study Spanish-speaking countries and cultures.

 ART: Students study various artists, cultures, elements of art, and principles of design while exploring different types of media to create their artwork.
 Art is connected to their study of the Middle Ages and the Renaissance.
 They will learn, apply, and synthesize art and architecture from these periods.

 STEM: Students integrate Science, Technology, Engineering, and Mathematics through engaging, hands-on projects with a biblical worldview.
 They learn to be creative problem solvers by exploring the Engineering Design Process.
 Cooperative and purposeful teamwork helps students listen, improve, and succeed.

-Our field studies enrich our curriculum and may include the Texas State Renaissance Festival, Austin Symphony Orchestra Youth Program, and The Harry Ransom Center at UT.
+Our field studies enrich our curriculum and include the Texas State Renaissance Festival and The Harry Ransom Center at UT.